KoWENyIzHANG/SMLP-multilayer-perceptron-with-a-presingle-connection-layer/README.md

 Zhang, W., Shen, X., Zhang, H. et al. Feature importance measure of a multilayer perceptron based on the presingle-connection layer.
 Knowl Inf Syst 66, 511–533 (2024). https://doi.org/10.1007/s10115-023-01959-7

 ![image](SMLP.jpg)

+Linear simulations in the paper can be found in the folder "Linear simulation example".